KevinLu0102/MovieTrailer/README.md

 To use MovieTrailer, follow these steps:

-Open Xcode, select Integrate -> Clone from the top menu -> Paste the project URL From the top menu, select Product -> Run to run the application on the simulator or connected iOS device
+Open Xcode, select Integrate -> Clone from the top menu -> Paste the project URL from the top menu, select Product -> Run to run the application on the simulator or connected iOS device

 ## Project Architecture

 This project uses the MVVM architecture, separating data models, business logic, and UI into different layers.
-The following explains the project folder categories, which can be directly compared with the project structure:
+The following explains the project structure:

 - ViewModel
   MovieListViewModel: